MateuszSz93/FirstTask/README.md

 > http://localhost:8080/newUser

-Informations about user you have to pass by using JSON code.
+Informations about user have to be passed by using JSON code.
 Your JSON code should look like this:

 	{
       "id": ...,
       "name": "..."
     }

 You have to choose "POST" as your HTTP method.
 After creating new user, he will be added to list of users and you will get informations about your creation in JSON format.
-If user with id which your try to use, already exists, null will be returned.
+If user with id which you try to use, already exists, null will be returned.

 Use example with result: